-- make friends with blotting papers – gently press to your skin and leave for a few seconds to absorb the oil.
-Never rub your skin with the paper as this will spread more oil around your face
+Gently press to your skin and leave for a few seconds to absorb the oil.
+Never rub your skin with the paper as it’ll spread more oil around your face.

-- choose the right cleansers and moisturisers – avoid oil-based products which will plug your pores and instead look for products that are water-based or ‘non-comedogenic’, so won’t clog your pores
+Avoid oil-based products that will plug your pores and instead look for products that are water-based or ‘non-comedogenic’, so won’t clog your pores.

-- don’t touch your face – it spreads oil, dirt and bacteria from your hands to your face which could make your skin look worse
+It spreads oil, dirt and bacteria from your hands to your face, which could make your skin look worse.

-- wash your face every morning, evening and after exercise – but resist the urge to scrub, even when you’re removing make-up, as this will irritate your skin14
+But resist the urge to scrub, even when you’re removing make-up, as this will irritate your skin.16